bbesta/iOS-Geofence-Demo/README.md

 ## Instructions / Testing
  - Clone The Repo.
  - Build in Xcode; run on Simulator.
- - Use the included GoToGameTest.gpx file with the Simulate Location.
+ - Use the included SimulatedLocations.gpx file with the Simulate Location.
- - Go to the Emulator , click on the options menu of the emulator on Bottom Right side .
-Now in the New Screen click on the Routes Tab (Upper Side on the Map) and after then click on the import gpx button bottom of the map.
- - After Launching the App The GeoFence Test Data Will be Added and then Click on the Play Button on The Extended Control Screen.
+ -  To test in simulator you can use .GPX file (add GPX file file-> new -> under resource section there will option of GPX file)
+ - For using GPX file when app is running in simulator there is option in xCode (debug -> simulate location -> select your GPX file)

 ## Technical Design Note
+/Users/balaji/Documents/MSysProjects/POC/IMG-20210408-WA0007.jpeg

 The GeoFence App  includes modules :
+- ### 1.Geofence Engine
-- ### 1.View
+- ### 2.Utilities
-- ### 2.Engine
+- ### 3.GPX
-- ### 3.Util
+- ### 4.logger

-# View
+# Geofence Engine
 The View Is Just a Ui with having two parts
+ - Model
- - The Map
+ - View
- - The Logger
+ - Geofence Manager

+### Model is represent the codingkey of objects, represent the MKAnnotation and notification for the region
-### Map Is Pointing all the GeoFences with red Marker .
+### View Map Is Pointing all the GeoFences with red Marker .
 You can Longpress on the Map To Add that Respective Location as Geofence

 ### The Logger is showing all the entries,exit and messages [Info or Error] with time and index.
 eg.
-1. Info Entered 26 March 2020 12:21:12

-# Engine
+### Geofence Manager
 The Engine is the Logical Part to Manage and Add GeoFence , its having Three Parts
 - [FenceManager]
 - [GeoFence]